-NASW took part in a joint effort to highlight the needs of America's children and families with the national "Step Up For Kids Day" on Sept.
-16.
+NASW took part in a joint effort to highlight the needs of America's children and families with the national "Step Up for Kids Day" on September 16.

 NASW member Michael Petit is president and founder of the organization.
 He and other supporters called upon senators John McCain and Barack Obama to address the needs of children during their presidential campaigns.